 Cranberry Rosemary Boneless Chicken: easy enough for a weeknight meal but elegant enough for a special occasion!

-And another plus: we agreed that leftovers are even better!
+And another plus: leftovers are every bit as delicious!

-Ready to make this one-pan dish?
-Here's what you'll you'll need.
+Ready to make this one-pan baked chicken with cranberries?
+Here's what you'll need.

 - chicken thighs: boneless, skinless thighs, about 8 or 9 thighs